hatoo/Accepted/README.md

 SPACE -> t to conpile and run with clipboard input.

-SPACE -> T to conpile and run with clipboard input.
+SPACE -> T to conpile (optimized) and run with clipboard input.

 SPACE -> q to Quit.